fubinf/propra-inf/ch/Werkzeuge/Git/git-Branches.md

 ```
 <<<<<<< HEAD
-This is fine!
+This is old!
 =======
-This is not fine!
+This is new!
 >>>>>>> ai-assistant
 ```